-This Bard Free Cooling Unit System is composed of FUSION-TEC wall-mounted air conditioners matched with an LV1000 lead/lag controller.
+This Bard air conditioning system is composed of FUSION-TEC HR Series wall-mounted air conditioners matched with an LV1000 lead/lag controller.
 The wall mounts are specifically engineered for telecom/motor control center rooms.

-NOTE: The LV1000 lead/lag controller and HR Series FUSION-TEC wall-mount units are designed specifically to work together.
-The controller cannot run other Bard models or other brands of systems, nor can other controllers run the HR Series FUSION-TEC wall-mount units.
+NOTE: The LV1000 lead/lag controller and FUSION-TEC HR Series wall-mount units are designed specifically to work together.
+The controller cannot run other Bard models or other brands of systems, nor can other controllers run the FUSION-TEC HR Series wall-mount units.
 They are a complete system, and must be used together.